-It takes over two years and costs more than $50,000 to train a Guide or Assistance Dog.
+It takes over two years and costs more than $50,000 to train a Guide Dog or Autism Assistance Dog.
 Guide Dogs Tasmania relies on the support of the community to provide these life-changing services to Tasmanians in need.

 Meet Guide Dog Mobility Instructor, Sean

 We are proudly Tasmanian